Khoi8/whenlifegivesyoulemoons/README.md

 # When Life Gives You Lemoons
+Geosocial networking and online space dating application.
-When life gives you lemons, use Lemoons and find the alien of your dreams. ♥️
+When life gives you lemons, use Lemoons.
+Match, chat, and meet new Aliens.

 ## Official Links
 * [To The Moon and Hack](https://organize.mlh.io/participants/events/3701-to-the-moon-and-hack) - MLH Hackathon 2020